Orthmox/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions script sets the mode of the file hello the same as olleh's mode 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, excluding regular files
-12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory
+12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory 13-change_group script changes the group owner of the file hello to school